 You are here

 A diverse community of scholars and clinicians, Duke University School of Nursing is educating the next generation of transformational leaders in nursing.
 We advance nursing science in issues of global importance and foster the scholarly practice of nursing.
-We have been ranked sixth in the nation by the U.S. News and World Report for its 2016 Best Nursing Schools rankings.
+We have been ranked fourth in the nation by the U.S. News and World Report for its 2017 Best Nursing Schools rankings.
 The School offers masters, PhD and doctor of nursing practice degrees, as well as an accelerated bachelor of science in nursing degree to students who have previously graduated from college.

 The mission of the Duke University School of Nursing is to create a center of excellence for the advancement of nursing science, the promotion of clinical scholarship, and the education of clinical leaders, advanced practitioners and researchers.
 Through nursing research, education, and practice, students and faculty seek to enhance the quality of life for people of all cultures, economic levels and geographic locations.

 The goals of Duke University School of Nursing reflect our overall mission of education, research, and practice to enhance the health and quality of life for all people.

 - To develop academic programs that respond to societal needs for nursing expertise.

 - To provide high quality education as a foundation for lifelong learning and professional careers in nursing and the broader health care enterprise.

 - To develop leaders in research, education, practice and administration.
 To lead interdisciplinary research that results in innovative approaches to improving health and illness outcomes.

 - To provide healthcare to patients and, in concert with community partners, develop and test innovative models of care.

 Duke University School of Nursing is committed to achieving distinction in research, education, and patient care predicated on our beliefs regarding human beings, society and the environment, health and health care delivery, nursing, and teaching and learning.
 Read more>>